rubengc/edd-checkout-wizard/readme.txt

 Once activated, EDD Checkout Wizard will add a form wizard to your checkout page with some features:

-1. Form validation: Customer can only continue if completes correctly the form
+1. Customer can only pass to the next tab if the form is correctly completed
 1. Forces to scroll to the bottom of the screen to click the next button
 1. Possibility to navigate to previously validated tabs
 1. Checks changes from payment method selection